A Local’s Two Week Spain Itinerary

 Afternoon

-There’s more Gaudi waiting for you in the afternoon.
-After lunch and a siesta, catch the metro or a bus up the hill toward Park Güell.
-The curvy terrace and the vibrant Guard’s House are backdropped by views over the city and sea, one of the most enduring images you’ll have of Barcelona.
+From here, catch the metro or a bus up the hill toward Park Güell.
+The entire park is a treasure trove of strange, interesting, and beautiful creations.
+Be sure to head up to the curvy terrace and vibrant Guard’s House from where you'll have a fabulous view over the city and sea, one of the most enduring images you’ll have of Barcelona.

 Evening